 Chainmail never included experience points in its rule-set and Blackmoor’s product release is complex and generally comes after 1974, thus, the ideas Arneson had officially made their debut in the original Dungeons and Dragons rule-set in 1974.

 NOTE: Other inspirations include older war games where soldiers could increase in rank, and generally one can look to things like the boy scouts, military, and point systems to see other roots of these features (this is noted again below).

 Leveling Up: From Chainmail to Blackmoor, to D&D

 Between Chainmail and D&D in 1974, Arneson worked on a miniature based fantasy war game called Blackmoor.
-Today we can consider Blackmoor as part of the D&D universe, but at the time, it was more like a separate game that Arneson played with his war gaming buddies in 1972.
+Today we might consider Blackmoor as part of the D&D universe, but at the time, it was more like a separate game that Arneson played with his war gaming buddies in 1971 – 1972.

 An inspiring interview with Dave Arneson.

 Experience Points Before D&D

 There are a few precursors to experience points and leveling up that predate Dungeons and Dragons, although the naming system wasn’t used until D&D. They are:

 - Military ranks and Boy Scout ranks.
 In both, you do tasks to earn experience and can advance ranks based on your achievements.